Mansour Gueye: Politehnica Timișoara and loans

-Mansour started the 2008–09 season, playing for Liga II club, CS Buftea, being loaned there by Politehnica, showing an appetite for goal as he scored eight times in the first half of the season.
-For the second half, he returned to first league football, Politehnica loaning him this time at Gloria Buzău where he scored seven goals, of which five were in the last four matches of the season, one in a draw against Universitatea Craiova, two in a victory over Vaslui, one in a 1–1 against Politehnica Iași and the final one was in a 2–1 success over Gloria Bistrița, these performances helping his side avoid relegation.
+Mansour started the 2008–09 season by playing for Liga II club, CS Buftea, being loaned there by Politehnica, and demonstrating a keen appetite for scoring goals, as he netted eight times in the first half of the season.
+For the second half, he returned to first league football, with Politehnica loaning him this time to Gloria Buzău.
+There, he scored seven goals, of which five were in the last four matches of the season, including one in a draw against Universitatea Craiova, two in a victory over Vaslui, one in a 1–1 draw against Politehnica Iași and one in a 2–1 success over Gloria Bistrița.
+These performances helped his side avoid relegation.

-In the summer of 2009 he returned to Timișoara but in a friendly with Debrecen from July he suffered an injury which kept him off the field for the whole first half of the season, making only six appearances in the second one, scoring two goals in a 6–0 win over Unirea Alba Iulia and opening the score in a 1–1 draw against Ceahlăul Piatra Neamț.
-In the following season, Mansour made his debut in European competitions, coach Vladimir Petrović sending him on the field in the 72nd minute to replace Lukáš Magera in a 3–3 draw against MyPa in the second leg from the third qualifying round of the 2010–11 Europa League, helping Politehnica advance to the play-offs where they were eliminated by Manchester City without him playing.
-On 22 September 2010 he scored one goal in a 3–1 victory from the Cupa României against second league side, Juventus București, but in the same match he suffered another serious injury which kept him off the field for a long period of time.
+In the summer of 2009, Mansour returned to Politehnica, but in a friendly against Debrecen in July he suffered an injury which kept him off the field for the entire first half of the season.
+Subsequently, he made six appearances in the second half of the season, scoring a brace in a 6–0 win over Unirea Alba Iulia and opening the score in a 1–1 draw against Ceahlăul Piatra Neamț.
+In the following season, Mansour made his debut in European competitions, as coach Vladimir Petrović sent him in the 72nd minute to replace Lukáš Magera in a 3–3 draw against MyPa in the second leg of the 2010–11 Europa League third qualifying round.
+Politehnica advanced to the play-offs where they were eliminated by Manchester City without him playing.
+On 22 September 2010, Mansour scored one goal in a 3–1 victory in the Cupa României against second league side, Juventus București, but he also suffered another serious injury which kept him off the field for a long period of time.

-During his years spent at Politehnica, Mansour Gueye had offers from Premier League side Newcastle United and Bundesliga's Werder Bremen, also from Bucharest teams, Rapid, Dinamo and Steaua but because of his injuries or failed negotiations, the transfers were never made.
+During his years spent at Politehnica, Mansour had offers from Premier League side Newcastle United and Bundesliga's Werder Bremen, and also from Bucharest teams, Rapid, Dinamo and Steaua, but due to his injuries or failed negotiations, the transfers were never made.

 Ordabasy

 In 2012 Mansour signed with Kazakhstan Premier League side, Ordabasy.
-On 6 March 2012, coach Viktor Pasulko sent him on the field in the 81st minute to replace Roman Pakholyuk in the 1–0 win over Shakhter Karagandy from the 2012 Kazakhstan Super Cup, thus winning the first and only trophy of his career.
-He also participated with them in the 2012–13 Europa League campaign, scoring a goal which helped them eliminate Jagodina, then in the following round he scored two goals in the double against Rosenborg which however were insufficient qualify further.
+On 6 March 2012, coach Viktor Pasulko sent him in the 81st minute to replace Roman Pakholyuk in the 1–0 win over Shakhter Karagandy in the 2012 Kazakhstan Super Cup, thus winning the only trophy of his career.
+Subsequently, in the 2012–13 Europa League campaign, Mansour scored a goal which helped them eliminate Jagodina, and in the following round he scored two goals in the 4–3 aggregate loss to Rosenborg.

 Poli Timișoara

-For the second half of the 2013–14 Liga I season, Mansour returned to Timișoara at ACS Poli, but the spell was unsuccessful as the team relegated at the end of the season with him making only five league appearances, having a total of 101 matches with 24 goals scored in the competition.
+For the second half of the 2013–14 season, Mansour returned to Timișoara at ACS Poli.
+However, the spell was unsuccessful as they were relegated at the end of the season, with him making only five Liga I appearances, totaling 101 matches with 24 goals in the competition.